Union Pacific Alco, Baldwin and Fairbanks-Morse Switchers

 Baldwin VO-1000s and DS-4-4-1000s

 The 11 Baldwin switchers owned by Union Pacific were part of a total Baldwin fleet of just 18 locomotives, including six AS-616s, one DRS-6-4-1500, along with the switchers: six VO-1000s and five DS-4-4-1000s.
 The six VO-1000s, the first Baldwin diesel locomotives on the railroad, came in October 1943 and February 1944.
 Like the Alco S-2s purchased at the same time, the VO-1000s were part of War Production Board restrictions in effect between April 1942 and January 1945 that limited non-military use of EMD's 567 diesel engine.
 For reasons unknown, Union Pacific's Baldwin VOs were delivered with road numbers (D.S.1055-1060) in reverse of their builder assigned construction serial numbers.
 These six road numbers were in sequence with 36 EMD NW2s (D.S.1000-1035)and 19 Alco S-2s (D.S.1036-1054).
 The newest locomotive, number D.S.1055, was delivered last, but had the lowest road number in the group.
 The first delivered came with road number D.S.1060.
-These six units were renumbered to the 1200-1205 series, in their original builder serial number sequence, in May 1945, and were repainted to yellow and gray later that same year.
+These six units were renumbered to the 1200-1205 series, in their original builder serial number sequence, in May 1945, and were repainted to yellow and gray in mid 1947 at the same time as UP's other switching locomotives.

 The VO-1000 was replaced in Baldwin's catalog in 1946 by the DS-4-4-1000.
 The first DS-4-4-1000 was completed in July 1947, and UP received its first unit in September 1948.
 The five units were delivered with road numbers D.S.1206-1210, in UP's new standard yellow and gray paint scheme.
 The road numbers were in sequence with the new road numbers for the VO-1000s, D.S.1200-1205.
 The D.S. prefix on both the VO-1000s and the DS-4-4-1000s was removed during 1953.